OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ## Android Cryptographic APIs

-In the chapter [Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md), we introduced general cryptography best practices and described typical flaws that can occur when cryptography is used incorrectly in mobile apps.
+In the chapter "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)", we introduced general cryptography best practices and described typical flaws that can occur when cryptography is used incorrectly in mobile apps.
 In this chapter, we'll go into more detail on Android's cryptography APIs.
 We'll show how identify uses of those APIs in the source code and how to interpret the configuration.
 When reviewing code, make sure to compare the cryptographic parameters used with the current best practices linked from this guide.

 ### Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3 and MSTG-CRYPTO-4)